hzuhdi/SharingYourTravel-Laravel/readme.md

 [Try accessing the Home page](http://127.0.0.1:8000/)

 ### useful commands
-- ```php artisan migrate:fresh --seed``` will create the database schema, and populate it with random data
+- ```php artisan migrate:fresh --seed``` will drop current database, create the updated schema, and populate it with random data to work with